ianfr/adsl-cpp/README.md

 Right now development is happening in Visual Studio.
 The library _is_ header-only, so it should compile with any modern C++ compiler on Windows, MacOS, Linux, or UNIX.

-All you need to do to get started with ADSL is `#include "ADSL.h"` and install the dependencies below:
+To get started with ADSL, download the repo and stick it inside of your project.
+Then add `#include "adsl-cpp/ADSL-CPP/ADSL-CPP/ADSL.h"`to your code and install the dependencies below:

-The following dependencies are required to be installed with the free [vcpkg](https://vcpkg.io/en/getting-started.html) package manager:
+The following dependencies are required to be installed (I used the awesome [vcpkg](https://vcpkg.io/en/getting-started.html) package manager):
 * The GNU Scientific Library (GSL): `.\vcpkg install gsl gsl:x64-windows`.
 [GSL](https://www.gnu.org/software/gsl/#subjects) is a C library with a large collection of numerical routines for everything from least-squares to simulated annealing.
-* [NOT YET] Dlib: `.\vcpkg install dlib dlib:x64-windows`.
+* Dlib: `.\vcpkg install dlib dlib:x64-windows`.
 [Dlib](http://dlib.net/ml.html) is a C++ library containing various numerical routines including many for ML.
-* [NOT YET] TensorFlow: `.\vcpkg install tensorflow-cc tensorflow-cc:x64-windows`.
-TensorFlow is the famous ML library from Google.

 The following dependencies are required to be installed manually:
 * [Gnuplot (mingw version)](https://sourceforge.net/projects/gnuplot/files/gnuplot/5.4.2/).
 NOTE: make sure to check the box to add gnuplot to the PATH during installation.

-## Planned Work:
+## Work in Progress:
-* [STARTED] Add basic plotting capability built around Gnuplot
+* Adding basic plotting capability built around Gnuplot
-* [DONE] Create a function for loading in data from a CSV file
-* Create a class DataFrameList for working with a vector of DataFrames
-* [STARTED] Include a library of functions which are wrappers around STL functions like accumulate, sort, etc
+* Provide chainable wrappers around STL functions like accumulate, sort, etc
-* [STARTED] Include a library of basic statistical functions
+* Porting statistical functions from GSL

+## Future Work:
+* Incorporate Machine Learning with Dlib
-* Include a library for working with financial data
+* `DataFrameList` class for working with lists of DataFrames?